Dubai property group Limitless seeks advisers for restructuring

 "To this end, we are in the final stages of engaging legal as well as financial advisers to assist us."

-S&P said Dubai's ability to support government related entities may weaken because of the economic pressures of the coronavirus pandemic.
+S&P said Dubai's ability to support government-related entities may weaken because of the economic pressures of the novel coronavirus pandemic.